symfony-cmf/symfony-cmf-docs/tutorials/using-blockbundle-and-contentbundle.rst

 `DoctrineFixturesBundle documentation <http://symfony.com/doc/current/bundles/DoctrineFixturesBundle/index.html>`_,
 you will need to create a fixtures class.

-To start with, create a ``DataFixtures`` directory inside your bundle, and inside there, create a directory named ``PHPCR``.
+To start with, create a ``DataFixtures`` directory inside your own bundle (e.g. "MainBundle"), and inside there, create a directory named ``PHPCR``.
 As you follow the examples further below, the DoctrineFixturesBundle will automatically load the fixtures classes placed here.

 Within a fixtures loader, an example of creating a content block might look like this: